 Cutting the Gordian Knot

 It was that last one that was the hardest to do.
 Most of them did not sign up to get the blog via email – but I hadn’t really made it clear that they could.
-I’d made signing up to the main newsletter the main call to action.
-Since switching the calls to action and signup forms, there have actually been more people signing up to get the blog updates.
+I’d made signing up for the newsletter the main call to action.
+Since I switched the calls to action and the signup forms, there have actually been more people signing up to get the blog updates.

-And, fundamentally, if a reader doesn’t like what we do on the blog, we’re not for them.
+And, fundamentally, if some readers don’t like what we do on the blog, we’re not the blog for them.
 Promising something different in the newsletter is something we’re no longer going to do.
-I don’t want readers who only signup for even more free stuff than what we already do; I want readers who appreciate that we’re creating great stuff all the time and who don’t want to miss out.
+I don’t want readers who only sign up for even more free stuff than what we already provide; I want readers who appreciate that we’re creating great stuff all the time and who don’t want to miss out.

 The easiest way to cut the knot, for me, was to get rid of the email marketing strategy entirely.
-Yes, I could have just used Aweber (referral link) or Mailchimp (referral link) to start offering email subscriptions to the blog, but I know myself well enough to know that I would’ve fallen into old habits.
+Yes, I could have just used Aweber or ConvertKit to start offering email subscriptions to the blog, but I know myself well enough to know that I would’ve fallen into old habits.
 And I still would have had to ask people who signed up for one list to join another, and I really, really don’t like doing that.

-In a lot of ways, this pulls us full circle to where we were in 2008.
-For the longest time, I didn’t have a newsletter signup call to action on the blog.
+In a lot of ways, this decision pulls us full circle to where we were in 2008.
+For the longest time, I didn’t have a newsletter-signup call to action on the blog.
 I focused on sharing stuff I created and leading rich conversations.
 It was fun.
 It made a difference.
 It was simple.
 The rest worked itself out.

 “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage — to move in the opposite direction.” –Albert Einstein

 I know which end of the spectrum I want to be on.
 And that, my dear friends, is why I killed the newsletter and was so spirited about all of it.